neoslab/pumpbot/README.md

     # Cooldown period after a token has been sold before it becomes eligible for another buy.
     tokenidleshort: 15

-    # Token New Detection
+    # Token Fresh Detection
     # Delay before scanning or acting on a newly detected token.
-    tokenidlenew: 15
+    tokenidlefresh: 15

     # Min.
 Token Age
-    # Minimum token age (in seconds) to qualify for trading.
+    # Minimum token age (in milliseconds) required to qualify for trading (e.g. 60000 = 60 seconds).
     tokenminage: 0.001

     # Max.
 Token Age
-    # Maximum token age (in seconds) beyond which tokens will be ignored.
+    # Maximum token age (in milliseconds) beyond which tokens will be ignored. (e.g. 60000 = 60 seconds).
-    tokenmaxage: 0.001
+    tokenmaxage: 0.005

     # Token Timeout
     # Timeout (in seconds) to wait for token metadata or price response before skipping.